 Surgical devices are used in the operating room to perform diagnosis and treatments, meaning that malfunctions and product failures during procedures must be avoided at all costs.
 Swift response to failures that do occur is also vital.
-Olympus takes numerous steps to offer services that contribute to substantial these initiatives will be to improve the profitability of operations in the Medical Service Business Unit.
+Olympus takes numerous steps to offer services that contribute to substantial improvements in device operating rates.
+For example, we provide hospital staff with ongoing training and distribute endoscope inspection manuals.
+We also quickly supply loaners and replacement products when necessary and offer services in which Olympus technical staff members can be stationed at customer facilities.